Planning a trip to Las Vegas on a budget? Las Vegas isn't as cheap as it used to be, but there are still lots of ways to save money on your vacation.

 Las Vegas hosts major sporting events and conventions that draw attendees in the thousands.
 If you pick a week where nothing much is happening, your odds of finding a deal go way up.
 Major sporting events may include a big fight, NASCAR or the Super Bowl.

 Las Vegas hosts a dozen or more conventions every week.
 Small conventions won't make a big dent in demand, but a convention that draws 100,000+ attendees is a big deal.
 You can check the Las Vegas Convention Calendar at www.vegasmeansbusiness.com.

 Book in Advance

-I’d seen several recommendations for Tahiti Village before our trip, and that’s where I wanted to stay.
-I started watching rates early, and thought they were too high on my first search.
-I researched other places and checked again a couple of weeks later.
-Rates had gone down significantly, and that’s when I booked the resort.
+I'd seen several recommendations for Tahiti Village before our trip, and that's where I wanted to stay.
+I started watching rates early, but they were too high on my first search.
+I researched other places and then checked again a couple of weeks later.
+Rates had gone down significantly, and that's when I booked the resort.

-You’ll get the best available seats, plus more price options if you buy show tickets in advance.
-The least expensive seats for a must-see show will often sell out early, and you won’t find the most popular shows at discount ticket booths.
-Cirque du Soleil and others currently offer an early booking discount.
-These shows are amazing, but not cheap.
-When you are purchasing tickets for a family, every little bit helps.
+You'll get the best available seats, plus more price options if you buy show tickets in advance.
+The least expensive seats for a must-see show will often sell out early, and you won't find the most popular shows at discount ticket booths.
+Cirque du Soleil and others may offer an early booking discount.

 Book at the Last Minute